 As the capacity for and practice of leadership grows with experience gained, that growth demands new forms of support and contexts for reflection.
 Collaboration is key to growth.

 Over the course of the program, experienced mentors meet with participants during monthly seminars and annual retreats.
 They also visit participants’ places of worship.
-The mentor relationship expands the participants’ network of faith and civic leaders, and helps participants to envision what is possible for their own congregations and communities.
+Collaborative relationships expand participants’ network of faith and civic leaders, and help participants envision what is possible for their own congregations and communities.

 VISION has exposed me to new urban ministries, civic leaders, and new partnerships.
 These have expanded my pastoral imagination and built my confidence as a pastor. - Pastor Arden Strasser, VISION Cohort 2